Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Conclusion

-These results provide valuable insights into the ongoing Hubble tension.
-The intermediate value of our combined measurement and the observed redshift dependence suggest that the tension between early and late universe probes may have a more complex nature than a simple dichotomy.
-The non-monotonic behavior of $H_0$ with redshift could indicate interesting physics in the cosmic expansion history, though the substantial uncertainties at higher redshifts require cautious interpretation.
-Our model-independent approach offers a powerful methodology for future precision cosmology studies and highlights the importance of considering redshift-dependent effects in Hubble constant measurements.
-Further investigations with improved data quality, particularly at higher redshifts, will be crucial for resolving the Hubble tension and potentially revealing new physics beyond the standard cosmological model.
+{These results provide valuable insights into the ongoing Hubble tension.
+The intermediate value of our combined measurement, derived through an independent geometric approach, suggests that the tension between early and late universe probes may involve more complex factors than a simple scale discrepancy.
+Our methodology offers a powerful framework for future precision cosmology studies with upcoming data from DESI and other surveys, which will provide improved precision at higher redshifts to better characterize potential redshift-dependent effects in Hubble constant measurements.}